prtk2403/tmdb-cli/README.md

 - [TMDB API](https://developer.themoviedb.org/docs) for providing the movie data
 - The Node.js community for the excellent packages used in this project

-## Support

-If you encounter any issues or have questions, please:
-1. Check the existing issues in the repository
-2. Create a new issue if your problem isn't already reported
-3. Provide as much detail as possible about your environment and the problem

 ---